Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

 ## Research

 Spell research journal will allow you to train up magic skills.
 Simply place a spell in either hand.
 Use the spell research journal.
 Select Research option.
-Wait for it to initialise, then you can either cast the spells or use the research book again to study them for a period of time.
+Wait for it to initialize, then you can either cast the spells or use the research book again to study them for a period of time.

 Once you have finished research, activate journal again to exist research mode.
 Then find a bed to sleep away your fatigue (1 hour of study, 2 hours of sleep)

 ## Training dummies

-You can "use" a training dummy to train with a wespon or spell equipted to train for a period of time.
+You can "use" a training dummy to train with a weapon or spell equipped to train for a period of time.
 Then find a bed to sleep away your fatigue (1 hour of study, 2 hours of sleep)

+{: .hint }
+If your skill is at zero, it will not level via a book or a dummy unless you train the skill to level 1 at a trainer first.

 ---